MultiMessageAggregation/multibridge/README.md

 ## Features
 ### Core MMA architecture
-- **Minimized feature sets**: barebore implementation, low level of complexity.
+- **Minimized feature sets**: barebone implementation, low level of complexity.
 - **Configurable**: during deployment, individual project can configure their own parameters to fit their specific use case and risk tolerance.
 ### Adapter
 - **Standardization**: Implements EIP-5164 for all APIs on the sending and receiving end.